glpi-project/glpi/apirest.md

 ## Delete item(s) {#delete_items}

 * **URL**: api/:itemtype/(:id)
-* **Description**: delete an object in GLPI
+* **Description**: delete an object existing in GLPI
 * **Method**: DELETE
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (query string)**
-   - *id*: unique identifier of the itemtype passed in url.
-You **can skip** this param by passing it in input payload.
+   - *id*: unique identifier of the itemtype passed in the URL.
+You **could skip** this parameter by passing it in the input payload.
       OR
    - *input* Array of id who need to be deleted.
-This param is passed by payload.
+This parameter is passed by payload.

-   id param has precedence over input payload.
+   id parameter has precedence over input payload.

-   - *force_purge*: boolean, if itemtype have a dustbin, you can force purge (delete finally).
+   - *force_purge* (default false): boolean, if the itemtype have a dustbin, you can force purge (delete finally).
                      Optional.
-   - *history*: boolean, default true, false to disable saving of deletion in global history.
+   - *history* (default true): boolean, set to false to disable saving of deletion in global history.
                  Optional.
 * **Returns**
-   - 200 (OK) *in case of multiple deletion*
+   - 200 (OK) *in case of multiple deletion*.
-   - 204 (No Content) *in case of single deletion*
+   - 204 (No Content) *in case of single deletion*.
    - 207 (Multi-Status) with id of deleted items and errors.
-   - 400 (Bad Request) with a message indicating error in input parameter
+   - 400 (Bad Request) with a message indicating an error in input parameter.
-   - 401 (UNAUTHORIZED)
+   - 401 (UNAUTHORIZED).

 Example usage (CURL):